creditkarma/dynamic-config/README.md

 #### Singleton

 The singleton instance registers resolvers for Consul and Vault.
-It also registers file support for `json`, `js` and `ts` files.
+It also registers file support for `json`, `yml`, `js` and `ts` files.
 We'll see more documentation for these default implementations below.

 ```typescript
 import { config } from '@creditkarma/dynamic-config'